shubhamchopra/chef-bach/README.md

 Setup
 =====

-These recipes are currently intended for building a BCPC cloud on top of Ubuntu 12.04 servers using Chef 11.
+These recipes are currently intended for building a BACH cloud on top of Ubuntu 12.04 servers using Chef 11.
 When setting this up in VMs, be sure to add a few dedicated disks (for ceph OSDs) aside from boot volume.
 In addition, it's expected that you have three separate NICs per machine, with